 It is present day, and your typical Canadian punk, Jimmy “Spider” McKuen, stumbles upon an old (haunted) mansion.
 There he meets none other than the Prince of Denmark himself, Hamlet.
 Enthralled in the classic tale he is reminded of from his brief school days, he follows Hamlet, Ophelia, and the rest of Shakespeare’s characters so far as to start talking in iambic pentameter!

-This season, Artists’ Collective Theatre is proud to present GENESIS: The Mary Shelley Play, written by renowned playwright Mary Humphrey Baldridge.
+This season, Artists’ Collective Theatre in partnership with DIY Theatre is proud to present GENESIS: The Mary Shelley Play, written by renowned playwright Mary Humphrey Baldridge.

 Alice’s Wonderland is an adaptation of the novel and stories by Lewis Carrol.
 Alice is a 7 year old girl who, while sitting with her sister, falls asleep and enters a wonderland of fanciful characters each adding their own humour and dimension to the adventure.
 Through all the absurdity and whimsy, Alice learns a great deal about life and growing up in a precarious world.